top of page

 How to get there from Riohacha

-There are 2 ways to head north once you leave our office in Riohacha.
-You can take the coastal route, which is a mix of single track, off-road trails and gravel roads that will take you up along the coast past Mayapo beach, through Manaure, then inland to Uribia (2.5 hours), or you can follow the main highway south-east, then take the north-east highway from Cuatro Vias to Uribia (1.5 hours).
+There are 2 ways to head north once you leave our office in Riohacha. ( OFFICE IN RIOHACHA NO LONGER OPEN, COME SEE US IN SANTA MARTA) You can take the coastal route, which is a mix of single track, off-road trails and gravel roads that will take you up along the coast past Mayapo beach, through Manaure, then inland to Uribia (2.5 hours), or you can follow the main highway south-east, then take the north-east highway from Cuatro Vias to Uribia (1.5 hours).
 From Uribia, you will continue for approximately 1-hour on a gravel road, until you see the turnoff for Cabo de la Vela.
 The turnoff has a sign, and a new asphalt road that runs for around 2 kilometres before it ends and you start riding through desert sands.
 There is no signage once you are in the desert, but if you are arriving in the early-mid afternoon there will be cars and trucks coming back from Cabo de la Vela to Uribia which you can use to highlight the direction you should ride to reach the town.
 If in the rare case that there are no vehicles around, keep the ocean in sight on the left-hand side, drive north along the trail that looks most used, and it will be very obvious when you find your destination.
 The drive from the turnoff from the gravel road to Cabo de la Vela should take around 1-hour with no stops.
 We recommend leaving Riohacha before 10 am and taking the coastal route north.
 It takes a little longer, but the ride is much more interesting, and you get to pass through Manaure, where you can find a local guide to show you around the nearby indigenous salt flats (10.000 COP per moto).
 The highway route can be a little boring, but it is very straightforward to navigate if you are worried about getting lost, and much quicker if you are running short on time.

 La Guajira Motorcycle Tour